TopiasHarjunpaa/C4AI/documentation/testing.md

 poetry run invoke coverage-report
 ```

 Report will be generated into the folder named `htmlcov`.
 Code related to the UI and testing has left out from the testing report.
-Coverage report can be also found from Codecov by pressing the icon below:
+Coverage report can be also found from Codecov by pressing the icon below
 [![codecov](https://codecov.io/gh/TopiasHarjunpaa/C4AI/branch/main/graph/badge.svg?token=56BPEV86O7)](https://codecov.io/gh/TopiasHarjunpaa/C4AI)

 ### Test coverage: